spryker/spryker-docs/docs/scos/dev/back-end-development/data-manipulation/create-an-order-management-system-spryker-commerce-os.md

 ## Challenge description

-In this task, you will create a full order management process (OMS) using the Spryker state machine and then use it in your shop.
+This task-based document shows how to create a full order management process (OMS) using the Spryker state machine and then use it in your shop.

 ### 1. Create the state machine skeleton